sinnie/learn_web_dev/node.md

 Tasks like `readFile` and `writeFile` are called _blocking_ because they take time to complete.
 They are much slower than operations that use a CPU.
 For example, during a hard disk operation that takes 10ms to perform, a 1 GHz CPU would have performed ten million instruction-processing cycles.

 ### Asynchronous Node
 All API's of Node.js are _asynchronous or non-blocking_.
 This means that callbacks and promises are at the core of asynchronous Node.js.
-A simple definition of a callback is a function passed as an argument to another function.
+A simple definition of a callback is a function passed as an argument to another function, and [more information about promises can be found here](./promises.md).

 A common pattern of event-driven programming is succeed or fail.
-There are two common implementaions of that pattern in Node.js.
+There are two common implementations of that pattern in Node.js.
 The first is the Error-first callbacks, which are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).
 The second pattern uses [promises]('./promises.md').

 ##### Note
 * __error-handling__: instead of a `try-catch` block you have to check for errors in the callback